sequelize/sequelize/docs/manual/other-topics/migrations.md

 npx sequelize-cli db:migrate:undo
 ```

 You can revert back to the initial state by undoing all migrations with the `db:migrate:undo:all` command.
-You can also revert back to a specific migration by passing its name after the `--to` option.
+You can also revert back to a specific migration by passing its name with the `--to` option.

 ```text
 npx sequelize-cli db:migrate:undo:all --to XXXXXXXXXXXXXX-create-posts.js